Nathaaaan/Quichta420-JEE/README.md

       - still in service and database
       - right click on "jdbc/derby://localhost:1527/ST2EEDB
       - click on execute command
-      - copy all the create and insert from scriptjee.sql and execute it
+      - execute all the command of the Database Drop Script
+      - execute all the command of the Creation Script
+      - execute all the command of the Insertion Script

 3) inside the java code you can use the model BD.
 To create a new connection just have to do
       - import Model.DB